Glass Pharms

-Glass Pharms is a British medical cannabis cultivation company.
-Incorporated in November 2020, it produces cannabis flower intended for the manufacture of cannabis-based products for medicinal use (CBPMs) in the UK, following the change in UK law in 2018 that enabled specialist doctors to prescribe such products.
-In June 2024, national reporting described the first supply of UK-grown medical cannabis flower to patients via the private clinic Releaf.
+Glass Pharms is a British medical cannabis company.
+Incorporated in November 2020, it cultivates cannabis flowers for the manufacture of Cannabis-Based Products for Medicinal use in Humans (CBPMs) as legalised by a modification of the 2001 Misuse of Drugs Regulations, effective 1 November 2018.
+This change in the law permits physicians on the GMC Specialist Register to prescribe cannabis-based medicines.

+The first supply of UK-grown medical cannabis flower to patients took place in June 2024, grown by Glass Pharms and supplied to patients via Releaf clinic.

-The company operates a greenhouse facility in Wiltshire that sources power and heat from a neighbouring anaerobic digestion plant as part of a low-carbon cultivation model; media coverage has highlighted the potential for domestic production to reduce reliance on imports, as well as the regulatory and operational challenges facing new UK producers.
+The company’s facility in Wiltshire, England, sources its power and heat from a neighbouring anaerobic digestion plant as part of a patented low-carbon cultivation model.
+Media highlighted the potential to reduce reliance on imports as well as the regulatory challenges facing new UK producers.

 History

-Glass Pharms Ltd was incorporated on 27 November 2020 in London.
-In 2021 the company announced financing to develop a dedicated medical cannabis cultivation facility, and in 2022 local media reported it had secured over £25 million to build a large greenhouse to supply the UK prescription market.
+After incorporation on 27 November 2020, the company secured financing from JLEN, now called FGEN, for over £25 million to build its custom-built facility to supply the UK medical cannabis prescription market.